Do colours have religious meaning?

 In 2015 had ik het voorrecht om een lezing te houden aan de Vrije Universiteit in Amsterdam over "Heilige Schrift, uit God of uit de mensen?
 Antwoorden van Griekse filosofen en vroege kerkvaders" Download hier.

-If you want to explore the possibilities of doing a PhD in Theology or Classical studies (or an MA with a view to pursuing a doctorate), please use the form on the contact page.
+If you want to explore the possibilities of doing a PhD in Theology or Classical studies (or an MA with a view to pursuing a doctorate), please contact met through the email at the contact page.

 Why do the gods no longer speak?
 Ploutarchos